Bearer/bearer/docs/docs.md

 permalink: "/"
 ---

-{% callout "info" %}Discover <a href="/guides/bearer-cloud">Bearer Cloud</a>, our solution to manage product and application code security at scale.{% endcallout %}

 # Bearer CLI

 Welcome to the Bearer CLI documentation.
 Bearer CLI is a static application security testing (SAST) tool that scans your source code and analyzes your data flows to discover, filter and prioritize security and privacy risks.